 1824: Jackson runs for the presidency, but loses in the so-called “corrupt bargain” election of 1824 to John Quincy Adams.

-1828: In a rematch of the election of 1824, Jackson defeats Adams, officially beginning the “Jacksonian Era” or “Era of the Common Man.”
+1828: In a rematch, Jackson defeats Adams in the election of 1828, officially beginning the “Jacksonian Era” or “Era of the Common Man.”

 1830: Jackson’s allies in Congress pass the 1830 Indian Removal Act authorizing the government to negotiate the relocation of the Five Civilized Tribes and other Native American nations to the west of the Mississippi River.